 Stumbled upon a couple of second-hand cloth shops in Pucón selling very good snow gear and winter clothing.
-Obviously, travellers have discarded their unwanted gear after treks or climbs, and before heading to warmer climes.
+Perhaps travellers have shedded their unwanted gear after treks or climbs, and before heading to warmer climes.

 You must have ideal and safe weather before the tour companies allow you to climb the volcano and understandably so, as it can be dangerous.
-To give you an idea, the weather cannot be too wet, too windy, or the area cannot receive too much of a snowfall.
+To give you an idea, the weather cannot be too wet, too windy, or the area cannot receive too much of a snowfall before the climb.

 So, we must wait…and wait we will.

-Whilst waiting several days in Pucón for the correct weather to climb the volcano, we decided on a day trek in the gorgeous pre-Andean Parque Nacional Huerquehue, which spans 12,500 hectares.
+Whilst waiting several days in Pucón for the correct weather to climb the volcano, we decide on a day trek in the gorgeous pre-Andean Parque Nacional Huerquehue, which spans 12,500 hectares.

 Take the 08:30 hrs local bus from near the JAC terminal in Pucón, for the one-hour’s ride, which costs CH$1,900 to the park’s entrance.